MicrosoftDocs/azure-dev-docs/articles/java/identity/includes/enable-java-servlet-webapp-authorization-group-entra-id.md

 1. Select **Add permissions**.
 1. `GroupMember.Read.All` requires admin consent, so select **Grant/revoke admin consent for {tenant}**, and then select **Yes** when you're asked if you want to grant consent for the requested permissions for all accounts in the tenant.
 You need to be a Microsoft Entra ID tenant admin to do this.

-#### Configure the web app (java-servlet-webapp-groups) to use your app registration
+#### Configure the app (java-servlet-webapp-groups) to use your app registration

-Open the project in your IDE to configure the code.
+Use the following steps to configure the app:

 > [!NOTE]
 > In the following steps, `ClientID` is the same as `Application ID` or `AppId`.

+1. Open the project in your IDE to configure the code.

 1. Open the *./src/main/resources/authentication.properties* file.

 1. Find the string `{enter-your-tenant-id-here}`.
-Replace the existing value with:

-   - **Your Microsoft Entra tenant ID** if you registered your app with the **Accounts in this organizational directory only** option.
+Replace the existing value with your Microsoft Entra tenant ID if you registered your app with the **Accounts in this organizational directory only** option.

 1. Find the string `{enter-your-client-id-here}` and replace the existing value with the application ID or `clientId` of the `java-servlet-webapp-groups` application copied from the Azure portal.